jebaird/jebaird.github.com/_posts/2014-01-17-useful-aptana-studio-3-plugins-part-2.md

 ## Fullscreen

-I looked for a full screen plugin after being enamored with LightTable's fullscreen feature.
+I looked for a fullscreen plugin after being enamored with [LightTable's](http://www.lighttable.com/) fullscreen feature.
 This plugin hasn't been updated in quite some time but, it still works great.

 ### Installation